Foundation vs Charity vs Nonprofit: Key Differences

 However, setting up a foundation requires a lot of work.
 You will usually need to hire outside professionals — such as attorneys and accountants — who can provide expert advice on how to form and run your foundation.

+Additionally, private foundations must pay a 1% to 2% annual excise tax on their net income.
+The exact percentage depends on the foundation’s annual grantmaking.
+Your records will need to be meticulous.
 While different states may have different annual reporting requirements, the IRS mandates annual reporting by all private foundations.
 This process typically takes eight hours to complete and often requires an accountant or attorney to finalize and submit the necessary paperwork.

 Charities

 Pros of charities are that many charities qualify for tax-exempt status, which enables them to direct more resources toward their programs.
-They also rely on volunteers, which fosters community involvement.
+They can also rely on volunteers, which fosters community involvement.
 This creates a sense of purpose and social responsibility among donors and participants.

 However, despite their good intentions, charities can face challenges in efficiency and accountability.
 Limited funding and reliance on donations can make it difficult to sustain long-term programs or scale operations.
 Administrative costs can reduce the amount of money directly benefiting the cause, leading to criticism about resource allocation.
 And finally, regulatory oversight and competition for donor funds can also make it harder for smaller charities to thrive.